“One of the most important pieces of theatre you’ll see this year”

 – Anon.
 Sex Worker

-The most recent production at the Pleasance Theatre, Islington, in May 2016 saw standing ovations every night, glowing press coverage and social media on fire.
+The most recent production at the Pleasance Theatre, Islington saw standing ovations every night, glowing press coverage and social media on fire.
 The show ran for 2 hours with a cast, crew and mini-orchestra of 24.

 Created through a series of workshops run by XX (Experimental Experience theatre company), featuring over 60 stories sent in from around the world, and a cast and crew of at least 50% Sex Workers, this is a rare opportunity to hear stories from a hidden and misrepresented world from the workers themselves.